Ideology of the Islamic State: Origins

-Egyptian Jihadist theoretician and ideologue Abu Abdullah al-Muhajir, is widely regarded as the "theologian who shaped ISIS".
-His works provided the most influential inspiration for modern jihadist strategies.
-Al-Muhajir's legal manual on violence, Fiqh al-Dima (The Jurisprudence of Jihad or The Jurisprudence of Blood), became IS's standard reference for justifying its extraordinary acts of violence.
-The book has been described by counter-terrorism scholar Orwa Ajjoub as rationalizing and justifying "suicide operations, the mutilation of corpses, beheading, and the killing of children and non-combatants".
-His theological and legal justifications influenced IS, al-Qaeda, and Boko Haram, as well as several other jihadi terrorist groups.

 Fawaz A. Gerges believes that IS has drawn from Salafi-jihadists' "repertoire of ideas and selectively borrowed whatever fits its unique worldview".
-In particular, he believes IS has drawn from three works that share an advocacy of offensive jihad, opposition to any gradualism or political activity, attacking the near enemy not just the far, observing no limits in killing and brutalizing as extreme violence as this is following the way of the prophet and is the best way to bring the enemy to submission.
+In particular, he believes IS has drawn from three works that share an advocacy of offensive jihad, opposition to any gradualism or political activity, attacking the near enemy, not just the far, observing no limits in killing and brutalizing as extreme violence, as this is following the way of the prophet and is the best way to bring the enemy to submission.